 You can get to Landmannalaugar by bus from Reykjavik, Selfoss, or Hella.
 Buses run only during the main summer season, typically from 15th June until 15th September.
 See Landmannalaugar bus schedules below.
 Two main Landmannalaugar bus companies are running the so-called Highlands buses:

-- Reykjavik Excursions – Landmannalaugar bus schedule, 10% discount code: EPIC-ICELAND-HB
+- Reykjavik Excursions – Landmannalaugar bus schedule, 10% discount code: in our newsletter

 - Travel Experiences – Landmannalaugar bus schedule